Detection of energy levels of a spin system on a quantum computer by probe spin evolution: Introduction

 \section{Introduction}

-Studies of energy levels of a physical systems is one of the central problems of quantum mechanics that can be solved with a quantum computer.

-To estimate the transition energies of a quantum system the quantum phase estimation algorithm was developed \cite{Abrams97,Abrams99,Kitaev97}.
-The algorithm has been widely used (see, for instance, \cite{Abrams97,Abrams99,Kitaev97,Dob,Paesani,Parker20, Cruz20} and references therein).
-For detecting energies of transitions the robust phase estimation algorithm was introduced in \cite{Russo}
+Studying of energy levels of physical systems is one of the central problems of quantum mechanics that can be solved on a quantum computer.
+To estimate the energies of a quantum system the quantum phase estimation algorithm was developed \cite{Kitaev95,Abrams97,Abrams99,Kitaev97}.
+The algorithm has been widely used (see, for instance, \cite{Abrams97,Abrams99,Kitaev97,Dob,Paesani,Parker20, Cruz20, Russo} and references therein).
+For detecting of energies of transitions the robust phase estimation algorithm was introduced in \cite{Russo}.

-Method for estimation of energy leves by time dependence of expectation values of the evolution operator was proposed \cite{Somma19,Somma02}.
-In \cite{Motta} quantum Lanczos and quantum imaginary time evolution algorithms were introduced.
+Method for estimation of energy levels by time dependence of expectation values of the evolution operator was proposed \cite{Somma19,Somma02}.
+The method is based on quantum algorithm with controlled operator of evolution (see \cite{Somma19}).
+The spectroscopy protocol to extract many-body spectra in experimental simulations was introduced in \cite{Bryce}.
+The protocol diabatically ramps the transverse magnetic field to create excitations.
+In \cite{Motta} quantum Lanczos and quantum imaginary time evolution algorithms were proposed.
 Qubit efficient scheme to study ground-state properties of quantum many-body systems was suggested in \cite{Liu}.

-Well known algorithm allowing to find transition energies is classical-quantum algorithm variational quantum eigeinsolver \cite{Peruzzo,Mc,Malley,Parrish}.
-Also the ground state and therefore the energy of the the state can be found with quantum approximate optimization algorithm \cite{Farhi, Farhi1,Moll,Fuchs}).
+Well known method allowing to find transition energies is classical-quantum algorithm variational quantum eigeinsolver \cite{Peruzzo,Mc,Malley,Parrish}.
+Also the ground state and therefore the energy of the state can be found with quantum approximate optimization algorithm \cite{Farhi, Farhi1,Moll,Fuchs}.

 In our recent paper \cite{Gna2021} we proposed a method for detecting of the energy levels of a quantum system on a quantum computer based on studies of evolution of mean value of operator anticommuting with Hamiltonian of the system.
-The method was realized for spin systems on IBM's quantum computers.
 It is worth noting that existence of operator anticommuting with Hamiltonian is the evidence of symmetry of its energy levels with respect to $E\to-E$.
-Not every system posses this symmetry.
-In the present paper we propose an efficient method for detecting of energy levels on quantum computer for arbitrary quantum systems.
-The method is based on studies of evolution of probe spin.
-We realized the method for detecting the energy levels of a spin in magnetic field and a spin chain in the magnetic field.
-The results of calculations on IBM's quantum computer correspond to analytical one.
+The method was realized for detection of the energy levels of spin systems with energy levels symmetric with respect to $E\to-E$ (spin in magnetic field, spin chain, Ising model on squared lattice) on IBM's quantum computers \cite{Gna2021}.